BibiHagan/go-product-api/stories.md

     - [x] gets all products.
     - [x] Use Postman to Test
     - [x] Update documentation
+    NOTE: productId was left single digit for the ease of testing

 ### GET /products?name={name}
     - [x] finds all products matching the specified name.